MotyaSS/C/README.md

 # C
-Small Projects and Basic Alghorithms
+Small Projects and Basic Alghorithms on C/C++